plamen-dimitrov06/devrix-events/README.md

 ## Considerations

-PSR-4 Namespaces - In order to stick to the wordpress coding standards I've decided not to use PSR-4 Autoloading.
+PSR-4 Namespaces - In order to stick to the wordpress coding standards, I've decided not to use PSR-4 Autoloading.
+Since PSR-4 is `cammelCase` and Wordspress is `snake_case`, that would create inconsistent naming, resulting in poor readability and developer experience.